 I can remember beginning to run, just after passing under the last street light, and then picking up speed as I sped past the garages towards the bridge.
 By the time I reached the concrete part of the bridge, I was going like greased lightning, not even pausing to take a good breath until I finally reached the end of the bridge on Cromwell Street in Luke.
 The walk along the side of the bridge was wooden, and I soon grew to recognize every squeak of each board that my feet touched as I ran across it with pounding heart and feet.

-Page 2 of 2 - Once I reached the street lights of Luke and the approaching guard shack of the paper mill, I knew I was safe.
+Once I reached the street lights of Luke and the approaching guard shack of the paper mill, I knew I was safe.
 The mill guards always kept an eye out for us and I knew I could now slow down and take my time on the last leg of my journey past the mill and across the Western Maryland railroad tracks to Pratt Street where I lived.